YUSU-Dev/Vue-Components/README.md

 - venueId [Int] - Show events in this venue
 - limit [Int] - only show this many cards

 If any of the above arguments are included, the component will not show the search/filter bar, so can be included in a smaller section of the page.
+It also uses horizontal scrolling on small screens to limit the amount of vertical space taken up.

 - smallCard [Bool] - Don't show the event description to reduce the event card size
 - premium [Bool] - Only show "premium" tagged events in SUMS